wtforms/flask-wtf/README.rst

 This version was patch to support Are you a human from http://areyouahuman.com.

+On the dashboard configuration from are you a human, you need to select game style : embedded.

 You need to add : AYAH_PUBLISHER_KEY and AYAH_PUBLISHER_KEY to your flask conf.py for exemple.

 Example